andrea993/op3-toolkit-linux/README.md

 # op3-toolkit-linux
 A toolkit for OnePlus 3 devices.
+Made on Linux for Linux users.